MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-an-azure-service-principal-azure-cli.md

 The `appId`, `tenant`, and `password` values are used for authentication.
 The `displayName` is used when searching for an existing service principal.

 > [!NOTE]
-> If your account does not have sufficient permissions to create a service principal, you will see an error message containing "Insufficient privileges to complete the operation."
-In this case, contact your Azure Active Directory admin to create a service principal.
+> If your account does not have sufficient permissions to create a service principal, you see an error message containing "Insufficient privileges to complete the operation."
+Contact your Azure Active Directory admin to create a service principal.

 ## Managing roles